9 Reasons Why Babies Fight Sleep - Baby Chick

 2. Not Knowing How to Fall Asleep

-Babies need to learn the skill of falling asleep independently, so if your baby doesn’t know how and is fighting sleep, I’d start there.
+Babies need to learn to fall asleep independently, so if your baby doesn’t know how and is fighting sleep, I’d start there.
 Practice putting your baby down awake and see what they can do.
 You can support them as much or as little as you feel comfortable with while they’re learning.
-It will take time and practice but keep the goal in mind of teaching them to fall asleep on their own through the process.
-If you need more individualized support, reaching out to a Certified Child Sleep Consultant can be really helpful!
+It will take time and practice, but keep the goal in mind of teaching them to fall asleep on their own through the process.
+If you need more individualized support, contacting a Certified Child Sleep Consultant can be really helpful!
 We sleep consultants love helping families get the rest they deserve!

 3. Overstimulation